DDC, the Library's shelving system

 This is what it looks like when you have found a book in the library search service:

-The Book Collection is the main part of the library's books which is placed on open shelves, where you pick up the book you want yourself.
+Books in the Book Collection are placed on open shelves, where you can pick up the book you want yourself.
 In the library search service, the Call No shows you which shelf/section to go to.
 Within each call number section, books are sorted alphabetically by author’s last name or the first word in the book title, which is shown after the Call Number.
+Under Library, the information will tell you at which LiU library the book is located.